szanidobler/my-components/navbars/navbar-list/README.md

-Navbar template for websites using unordered list
+Navbar template for websites using unordered list, not fixed at top